michaelbaudino/addic7ed-ruby/README.md

 ### Changelog

+* 0.1.7: Fixed a bug when a subtitle had multiple revisions on Addic7ed.com
 * 0.1.6: Enhanced subtitles version string filters (remove heading and trailing dashes)
 * 0.1.5: Enhanced subtitles version string filters (remove heading and trailing spaces and dots)
 * 0.1.4: Fixed a bug in require paths which made 0.1.3 unusable